Postgraduate Certificate In Dairy Technology And Innovation

 About the PG Certificate in Dairy Technology and Innovation

-University College Cork, in association with Teagasc, has developed a part-time, blended-learning Level 9 Postgraduate Certificate in Dairy Technology and Innovation.
-UCC has over 90 years’ experience in dairy science education and, together with the Teagasc Food Research Centre, Moorepark, the greater Cork area, now has one of the largest and most active dairy research clusters in the world.
+University College Cork, in association with Teagasc, has developed a part-time, blended-learning, Level 9 Postgraduate Certificate in Dairy Technology and Innovation.
+UCC has over 90 years of experience in dairy science education, and together with the Teagasc Food Research Centre, Moorepark, the greater Cork area, now has one of the largest and most active dairy research clusters in the world.
 UCC and Teagasc have a long history of collaboration, as recognised by a strategic alliance (UCC-Teagasc Food Innovation Alliance) to build greater critical mass in food research.
 Drawing on these strengths and in light of industry’s needs, UCC and Teagasc have developed and launched a Level 9 Certificate in Dairy Technology and Innovation.
 This partly online course typically consists of 12 days of face-to-face lectures in UCC/Teagasc in Cork, however due to restrictions associated with COVID-19 all lectures for 2020/2021 will be provided 100% online.
-The 2020/2021 brochure is available for download at the following link: PG Certificate in Dairy Technology and Innovation_Brochure 2020
+Click on the following link to download the lastest brochure PG Cert in Dairy Technology and Innovation Brochure

 Below, Professor Paul McSweeney, Academic Director and lecturer for Dairy Chemistry on the course provides a brief insight to the programme.